mlcommons/dynabench/mlcube/vision_data_selection/README.md

 # Run evaluate task
 mlcube run --task=evaluate -Pdocker.build_strategy=always
 ~~~
-at the end of the execution you will get an output like this:
+At the end of the execution you will get an output like this:
 ~~~
 {
     "Cupcake": {